godwokenrises/godwoken-doc/docs/intro.md

   **Docker** must be installed for building and deploying Godwoken.
 For more information about Docker installation, see [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/).

-  To manage Docker as a non-root user, see the Docker documentations of [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).
+  To manage Docker as a non-root user, see the Docker documentation of [Manage Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/).

-  For more information about the tags of the pre-buildt docker image, see [nervos/godwoken-prebuilds](https://hub.docker.com/r/nervos/godwoken-prebuilds/tags?page=1&ordering=last_updated.)
+  For more information about the tags of the pre-built docker image, see [nervos/godwoken-prebuilds](https://hub.docker.com/r/nervos/godwoken-prebuilds/tags?page=1&ordering=last_updated.)

 * [Tippy](https://github.com/nervosnetwork/tippy/releases)

   Tippy is a tool to help set up and manage CKB nodes.
 For more information, see [Install a CKB Node by Using Tippy](https://cryptape.github.io/lumos-doc/docs/reference/ckbnode#install-a-ckb-node-by-using-tippy).
 The verified Tippy version in this documentation is [v0.3.2](https://github.com/nervosnetwork/tippy/releases/tag/v0.3.2).

 * ckb-cli: The ckb-cli tool is used for deploying smart contracts.
-It can be installed from a [CKB prebuilt installer package](https://github.com/nervosnetwork/ckb/releases).
+It can be installed from a [CKB pre-built installer package](https://github.com/nervosnetwork/ckb/releases).
 The verified ckb-cli version in this documentation is [v0.42.0](https://github.com/nervosnetwork/ckb/releases/tag/v0.42.0).

 :::note